-Budgeted 2012 General Fund operating expenditures, which exclude transfers to other funds, are \$230.9 million, which represent an increase of nearly \$15.5 million, or 7.2%, over estimated 2011 levels.
-The largest Operating Budget appropriation, \$169.6 million, is for Personnel Services, which accounts for 73.5% of the total operating appropriation.
-The 2012 appropriation for personnel costs is 6.8% higher than the 2011 estimated level.
-This increase is due, in part, to the restoration of the 3% wage reduction of non-bargaining personnel, an annualized 1.75% wage increase for non-bargaining personnel and FOP employees (received in 2011), and a budgeted 3% wage increase for non-bargaining personnel and FOP employees (to be received in 2012), which was tied to Sales Tax and Passenger Fare revenues received in 2011.
+The operating expenditures budgeted in 2013 General Fund, which exclude transfers to other funds, are \$237.7 million, which represent an increase of over \$6.7 million, or 2.9%, over 2012 budget.
+The largest Operating Budget appropriation, \$173.2 million, is for Personnel Services, which accounts for 72.9% of the total operating appropriation.
+The 2013 appropriation for personnel costs is 2.1% higher than the 2012 estimated level.
+This increase is due to the a 3% wage increase for ATU, FOP, and non-bargaining personnel, which is tied to Sales Tax and Passenger Fare revenues received in 2012.
 These increases include labor and fringe benefits.
-Other increases include diesel fuel, liability costs, and ADA purchased transportation.
+Other increases include inventory, utilities, cost of materials, and liability costs.